 How the NAUN3 devices are configured to use a specific SSID or connect to a certain Ethernet port on the 5G-RG is out of scope of this specification.

 Differentiation of charging and QoS may provided via PCC rules related with dedicated PDU sessions for NAUN3 access categories.
-Isolation of devices using a specific NAUN3 access category into a specific network slices, i.e. with separate N-SSAIs may also be provided.
+Isolation of devices using a specific Connectivity Group ID into a specific network slices, i.e. with separate N-SSAIs may also be provided.